ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 )
 ```

-In some situations it is desireable to use items and relations which do not yet exist.
+In some situations it is desirable to use items and relations which do not yet exist.
 This can be done by `I000["dummy item]` and `R000["dummy relation"]`.
 Both entities can be used with **arbitrary labels** and can thus be used regarded as a special kind of comment.
 Example:

 ```python
 I1234 = p.create_item(